Uveitis, Iritis and Eye Inflammation

 During FDA clinical trials, the recurrence of uveitis fell from 40-54 percent to 7-14 percent following Retisert implantation.
 The most common side effects noted during those studies were cataract progression, increased intraocular pressure, procedural complications and eye pain.

-In a later study of 479 eyes published in 2011, researchers found that surgical implantation of the Retisert device was equally effective as systemic corticosteroid medications for the treatment of non-infectious intermediate, posterior and diffuse uveitis over a period of 24 months.
+In a later study, researchers found that surgical implantation of the Retisert device was equally effective as systemic corticosteroid medications for the treatment of non-infectious intermediate, posterior and diffuse uveitis over a period of 24 months.

-Ozurdex (Allergan) is another long-acting corticosteroid drug implant for the treatment of non-infectious uveitis affecting the back segment of the eye.
+Ozurdex (Allergan) is another long-acting corticosteroid drug implant approved for the treatment of non-infectious uveitis affecting the back segment of the eye.
 Ozurdex implants contain the steroid medication dexamethasone and are biodegradable.
-The FDA approved the implants for uveitis treatment in September 2010.

 If you have anterior uveitis, your doctor likely will prescribe, in addition to steroids, pupil-dilating eye drops to reduce pain.
 You also may need eye drops to lower your intraocular pressure if you develop high eye pressure due to uveitis.